-Mayo One — Staff
+Mayo One Helicopter — Staff

 The in-flight team is supported by specialists at Mayo Clinic in Rochester, Minnesota who are available for telephone or radio consultations.

-The medical equipment and medications on board transform Mayo One into a mobile emergency room or intensive care unit equipped to handle nearly any critically ill or injured patient.
+The medical equipment and medications on board transform Mayo One Helicopter into a mobile emergency room or intensive care unit equipped to handle nearly any critically ill or injured patient.
 Sophisticated onboard equipment allows the flight team to monitor a patient's heart rate, blood pressure, temperature, and carbon dioxide and oxygen levels.
 The flight team uses external defibrillators, external pacemakers and other advanced-level equipment.
 Blood is carried.
-Mayo One carries a portable lab analyzer that measures arterial blood gases and other lab values.
-Mayo One can transport patients receiving extracorporeal membrane oxygenation (ECMO) support or cardiac ventricular assist devices with the appropriate compliment of care providers.
+Mayo One Helicopter carries a portable lab analyzer that measures arterial blood gases and other lab values.
+Mayo One can transport patients receiving extracorporeal membrane oxygenation (ECMO) support or cardiac ventricular assist devices with the appropriate complement of care providers.